BohyunKim92/BIE-periodic/README.md

-# BIE_periodic
+# BIE-periodic

-Code implementing the Boundary Integral Equation (BIE) methods with the doubly-periodic Green's function from *"Layer Potential Methods for Doubly-Periodic Harmonic Functions"* by Bohyun Kim and Braxton Osting (preprint, arXiv).
+Code implementing the Boundary Integral Equation (BIE) methods with the doubly-periodic Green's function from *"Layer Potential Methods for Doubly-Periodic Harmonic Functions"* by Bohyun Kim and Braxton Osting (preprint, [arXiv:2505.03074](https://arxiv.org/abs/2505.03074).
 Please contact hyunbrianna@gmail.com for any inquiries.

 ## Acknowledgements